WebComponentHelpers/ImperaJS/README.md

         super()

         // the element has a read-only prop connected
-        // to each stateVariable in the list above let myTodos = this.todos[0]
+        // to each StateVariable in the list above let myTodos = this.todos[0]
         // This property is safe to use, you cannot
         // modify the state accidentally.